MikuHatsune39/PlayPMF/README.md

 # PlayPMF
-Simple program that calls different versions of ffplay based on the pmf file.
+Simple windows program that calls different versions of ffplay based on the pmf file.

 <b> Install </b>
 <br>